aonnoy/wized-filter-pagination/README.md

 | `w-filter-pagination-current-variable` | _WIZED VARIABLE NAME_ | ✅           | Ensures pagination resets to **page 1** when a radio is selected/deselected.
 Must match the correct Wized variable for pagination.                                              |
 | `w-filter-request`                     | _WIZED REQUEST NAME_  | ✅           | Fires a Wized request to reload filtered content whenever a radio is selected or reset                                                                                          |

-## Create Select Filter and its attributes list {#create-select-filter-and-its-attributes-list}
+## Create Select Filter and its attributes list

 - This filter is ideal for providing users with a dropdown menu to select a single option from a list.
 - You can create multiple select filters as needed.
 Ensure that attribute values are unique to prevent conflicts.